mdegrazia/Thunderbird-Email-Parser/README.md

 This script parses the raw emails, including deleted emails in files created by Thunderbird located under \Users\%USERNAME%\AppData\Roaming\Thunderbird\Profiles\[random].default\

-These files do not have a file extension and contain emails in MIME format It will parse the Header information(To, from, CC, BC, Date and Subject) into an Excel file and create a link to the .eml file.
+These files do not have a file extension and contain emails in MIME format.
+It will parse the Header information(To, from, CC, BC, Date and Subject) into an Excel file and create a link to the .eml file.
 It will also list the attachments.